dev-arminder/project-toast/README.md

 ## Joy of React, Project II

-In this project, we'll dive deep into the implementation of a single common UI component: A `<Toast>` message component.
+In this project, we'll dive deep into the implementation of a single common UI component: A `<Toast>` message component.Look at the [live version](https://toast-project-mine.vercel.app/).

 ![Screen recording showing 3 toast messages popping up from user input](./docs/toast-demo.gif)

 ## The challenge

 The challenge is to build out resuable toast component and get it working as per requirement.

 ## Getting Started